The Federal Solar Tax Credit Is Dead

 Check your state's rebate programs, understand your electricity rate, then pick a renter-safe kit that fits your space.

-Check Your State →Still Confused About Tax Credits?
+Check Your State →Still Confused About Solar Tax Credits as a Renter?

 - Section 25D (Residential): DEAD.
 Ended 12/31/2025.